RsyncProject/rsync/rsync.1.md

     This option increases the amount of information the daemon logs during its startup phase.
-After the client connects, the daemon's verbosity level will be controlled by the options that the client used and the "max verbosity" setting in the module's config section.
+After the client connects, the daemon's verbosity level will be controlled by the options that the client used and the "`max verbosity`" setting in the module's config section.

 0. `--ipv4`, `-4` or `--ipv6`, `-6`